 To start, the Orlando Tech Council will consist of approximately 15 ecosystem entities and companies who will each contribute $2,500 sponsorship to participate in the council programs, events and oversight that will be available for the community.
 Current council members include Massey Services, Informulate, Orlando Magic, NanoPhotonica, Accenture and Red Lobster.

-The Council will be led by two Orlando Economic Partnership staff members: Sheena Fowler, VP of Innovation and Vanessa Zabala, Director of Impact Development with close collaboration with the council of volunteer leaders.
+The Council will be led by Orlando Economic Partnership Vice President of Innovation Sheena Fowler with close collaboration with the council of volunteer leaders.

 “The Orlando Economic Partnership has seen great results with this past year’s efforts from Rise of the Rest to Synapse Orlando,” said Sheena Fowler.
 “The formation of the Orlando Tech Council will enable The Partnership to create a formal channel with dedicated funding and staff support to align the efforts of all the entrepreneurial resource organizations under common goals, execute new programs and share information that will elevate the region’s entrepreneurial ecosystem connectivity, effectiveness and profile.”

 A steering committee has been established to support the launch of the organization led by Adam Scheinberg, vice president of IT for Massey Services as chair, Rajiv Menon, founder and CEO, Informulate as vice chair, Jeff Lutes, senior vice president of Technology, Orlando Magic as secretary, and Dr. Chris Morton, co-founder and CEO of NanoPhotonica, Lily Wong, Digital Transformation Executive, Accenture and Lou Grande, senior vice president of Information Technology at Red Lobster as executives at large.